 Step #1: Review and Validate the Provider Network

-Step #2: HSD Tables Must Match Your Provider Directory
+Step #2: Ensure HSD Tables and Provider Directories Match

 To avoid data discrepancies or compliance issues, ensure that your provider directories and HSD tables match.
 Take the time to compare and cross-check the data in both sources.
 This way, you can be confident that your provider directories accurately reflect the information listed in your HSD tables.